appblocks-hub/docs/docs/bb-cli/Commands/bb-push-config.md

 ### Details

-Pushing the AppBlock config to the registry can be useful for collaboration, as teammates can later use the pull_appblox command and continue building.
+Pushing the AppBlock config to the registry can be useful for collaboration, as teammates can later use the pull_appblock command and continue building.

 <!-- ### Configuration -->